 - K12 Student Information System

 Not only are they on the first page, they are above their direct competitors in ranking for the key terms they want to rank for.
 Below is a graph showing the ranking for the term Student Information System.
 Around May 24, Student Information System wasn’t in the top 100.
 By August 5, landed the top result for Google.

 To better understand the success of the SEO efforts, Google Analytics offers a powerful metric that shows the sites organic traffic.
 Ideally, PowerSchool would show an increase in organic traffic once the site is ranking for the key terms that were focused on.
 Understanding the seasonal trends of school administrative in relation to PowerSchool is important, as their overall website traffic should decrease drastically during the Summer break.
 Despite this understanding, we still see improvements in organic search traffic to the SIS page we optimized.

 Overall, PowerSchool now ranks highly for key terms that their potential customers are searching for when researching their services.
 We expect that the higher amount of exposure to their target consumers will translate in to more potential customers in the sales funnel.
 Additionally, they now have a site structure that can easily optimize their content making it easier to be found.
 This will continue to aid them in a more effective digital presence and help grow their business.

-Contact Capitol Tech Solutions to find out how Search Engine Optimization will start improving your business’s Digital Marketing today!
+Contact Capitol Tech Solutions to find out how we can start improving your business’s Digital Marketing Today!